dimitri4788/notes/valgrind.md

 - --suppressions=<filename> [default: $PREFIX/lib/valgrind/default.supp]
 Specifies an extra file from which to read descriptions of errors to suppress.
 You may use up to 100 extra suppression files.

 - --show-leak-kinds=<set> [default: definite,possible]
 Specifies the leak kinds to show in a full leak search, in one of the following ways:

-a comma separated list of one or more of definite indirect possible reachable.
+    - a comma separated list of one or more of definite indirect possible reachable

-all to specify the complete set (all leak kinds).
-It is equivalent to --show-leak-kinds=definite,indirect,possible,reachable.
+    - all to specify the complete set (all leak kinds).
+It is equivalent to --show-leak-kinds=definite,indirect,possible,reachable

-none for the empty set.
+    - none for the empty set

 ####Sources
 - http://es.gnu.org/~aleksander/valgrind/valgrind-memcheck.pdf